It’s #WorldPlantMilkDay! Celebrate with some of our favourite dairy free products.

 Booja Booja ice-cream is perfect for an indulgent treat.
-With less pricey but still delicious options including Almond Dream’s mint choc or salted caramel flavours, Swedish Glace and Alpro’s new range.
-We also hear that our friends over at Fry’s are about to launch some fantastic new frozen treats, so watch this space!
+With less pricey but still delicious options including Almond Dream’s mint choc or salted caramel flavours, Swedish Glace and Alpro.
+Of course we also love Ben and Jerry’s vegan range and vegan Cornetto.

-And any card carrying vegan or vegetarian must try Oatly’s new range of cream, crème fraiche and custard.
+Oatly’s also has a range of cream, crème fraiche and custard.
 Available at Tesco’s and health food stores across the country, the crème fraiche can be used in sauces, instead of soured cream in Mexican recipes and as a side with pancakes or desserts.
 Oaty deliciousness.